 Finally, it is necessary to define a less standard symplectic structure, namely the vector field that results from contracting the Poisson structure $\Pi$ and the tautological one-form $\theta$.
 One might call this the tautological vector field.
-Though it is not the Hamiltonian vector field of any function $f$, it is essential in tautologically tuned quantization.
-In analogy with the Hamiltonian vector fields, it will be called $X_\theta$.
-The operations mentioned above give us
+Though it is not the Hamiltonian vector field of any function $f$, it is essential in tautologically-tuned quantization.
+In analogy with the Hamiltonian vector fields, I will call it $X_\theta$.
+The operations defined above give us

-where the second equality once again holds in canonical coordinates on $P$.
+where the second equality once again holds in local canonical coordinates on $P$.